Max-Die/Simulator/README.txt

 INTERRUPTION:   0: no interruption in an figure
                 1: interruption in an figure

-PIXEL_PROCESSING:       r: changes the r value in rgb colour model
+PIXEL_PROCESSING:       r: increases the r value in rgb colour model
-                        g: changes the g value in rgb colour model
+                        g: increases the g value in rgb colour model
-                        b: changes the b value in rgb colour model
+                        b: increases the b value in rgb colour model
-                        d: changes the l value in hls colour model so that the figure gets darker
+                        d: decrease the l value in hls colour model so that the figure gets darker
-                        l: changes the l value in hls colour model so that the figure gets lighter
+                        l: increase the l value in hls colour model so that the figure gets lighter
-                        h: changes the h value in hls colour model
+                        h: increase the h value in hls colour model

 SHAPES: must be an array containing at least one of the following shapes:   circular ring
                                                                             ellipse